 TEXAS BOARD OF PROFESSIONAL ENGINEERS

-Resolution: Three Year Probated Suspension contingent on remittance of an Administrative Penalty of $4,185.00 and successful completion of Texas Tech University Engineering Ethics Basic Course.
+Resolution: Three-Year Probated Suspension contingent on successful completion of Texas Tech University Engineering Ethics Basic Course.

 Monzer A. Hourani, Houston, TX; Case Number E-37781

 Violation: Mr. Hourani, who is not a licensed professional engineer in Texas, offered to perform engineering services and unlawfully represented to the public he was a Texas professional engineer.

 Act/Rule Violated: Tex.
 Occ.
 Code §§1001.004(c)(2)(B)-(c)(2)(C) and 1001.301(a) and (b)(1)-(2).

 Resolution: Cease and Desist Order and an administrative penalty of $2,500.